Skip to main content

 You may need to use different secrets if you have used many secrets during the service instance life.
 See the Retrieve Backup Encryption Secret section for more information.

-This will create WAL files with the .gz extension in the current WAL files directory.
+This command will create WAL files with the .gz extension in the current WAL files directory.

 Copy Files to the Recovery Instance